mattyjsmith/CI-RS/README.md

-# Causal Inference for the Relative Survival Settings
+# Causal Inference for the Relative Survival Setting

 This repository shows how to estimate causal effects of an exposure on an outcome (in failure-time settings) when the cause of death is unknown.